-My name is Meghan Everette and I teach K–6 math in Salt Lake City, Utah, at three elementary schools.
+My name is Meghan Everette and I teach third grade in Daphne, Alabama, at Daphne Elementary School.

 Top Teaching bloggers are paid contributors for the Scholastic Teachers website.